 of these explanations apply to administrative fine proceedings in particular.
-The study distinguishes between "[I]ssues related directly to the procedure" such as the duration and the costs of the procedure, a "[I]ack of information or knowledge", and "[s]pecific personal and other reasons that made individuals uneasy about initiating the procedures."18
+The study distinguishes between "[I]ssues related directly to the procedure" such as the duration and the costs of the procedure, a "[l]ack of information or knowledge", and "[s]pecific personal and other reasons that made individuals uneasy about initiating the procedures."

-- In a broader sense, the so-called "rational apathy" or "rational disinterest" of data subjects affected by data protection violations can be identified as the main reason for choosing a path on inaction.
+- 8 In a broader sense, the so-called "rational apathy" or "rational disinterest" of data subjects affected by data protection violations can be identified as the main reason for choosing a path on inaction.
 From the perspective of the data subject, the effort to initiate a procedure can seem disproportionately large compared to the possible outcome.
-Violations of Data Protection Laws are often not regarded as important enough to take steps against them, especially if they do not affect financial interests and do not involve "sensitive" areas of life such as financial matters or the workplace.
-20 - While there are several cases where data protection violations can have immediate effects on data subjects,21 there seem to be even more scenarios where this is not the case and the impact of a data protection violation will only become perceptible a certain time after the initial violation has taken place.
+Violations of Data Protection Laws are often not regarded as important enough to take steps against them, especially if they do not affect financial interests and do not involve "sensitive" areas of life such as financial matters or the workplace. - While there are several cases where data protection 9 violations can have immediate effects on data subjects, there seem to be even more scenarios where this is not the case and the impact of a data protection violation will only become perceptible a certain time after the initial violation has taken place.
 This is connected with the typical characteristic of Data Protection Law to protect individual rights in the forefront of further violations.
 As the German Constitutional Court has stated in its decisions on the basic right to informational self-determination, which is the basis of German Data Protection Law, "such an endangerment situation can already arise in the run-up to concrete threats to specific legal interests, in particular if personal information can be used and linked in a manner which the person concerned can neither detect nor prevent."22 - 10 Furthermore, the fear of potential unsavoury effects can reflect negatively on the individual's interest in filing complaints and initiating procedures.
-The potential unsavoury effect of an "emotional burden" can be a reason to avoid filing complaints.23 Second, the fear of negative consequences inflicted by another party can also impede potential complainants.24 - 18 European Union Agency for Fundamental Rights, supra note 1, p.
-30. - 19 Kai von Lewinski 'Zwischen rationaler Apathie und rationaler Hysterie - Die Durchsetzung des Datenschutzes' (2013) 1 Privacy in Germany 12. - 20 Cf. European Union Agency for Fundamental Rights, supra note 1, p.
+The potential unsavoury effect of an "emotional burden" can be a reason to avoid filing complaints.
+Second, the fear of negative consequences inflicted by another party can also impede potential complainants.

+- 20 Cf. European Union Agency for Fundamental Rights, supra note 1, p.
 30. - 21 Cf. with several examples European Union Agency for Fundamental Rights, supra note 1, p.
-28. - 22 BVerfGE 120, 274, 312. - 23 European Union Agency for Fundamental Rights, supra note 1. p.
+28. - 22 BVerfGE 120, 274, 312. - 23 European Union Agency for Fundamental Rights, supra note 1, p.
 30. - 24 European Union Agency for Fundamental Rights, supra note 1, p.
 32.

-This especially applies in cases where data subjects and violators are in a relationship of dependency.25 The classic example for this is the situation where the data subject is the violator's employee fearing dismissal if a data protection violation is reported.
+This especially applies in cases where data subjects and violators are in a relationship of dependency.
+The classic example for this is the situation where the data subject is the violator's employee fearing dismissal if a data protection violation is reported.